LingHsuan/IoT/README.md

 Download the archive and extract it to local directory, and then in the Arduino IDE go to "Sketch --> Import Library...", point the file dialogue to the file you just downloaded.

 ## Example
+A sample is provided with the library:<br>
+`plants.ino` tells the status of moisture within red, yellow and green colors.

 ## Function Overview
 - `Plant(uint8_t dhtPin);`<br>